 Many women follow through and get their mammogram done.
 But some of you (you know who you are) seem to hesitate.
 Well here are 5 good reasons you can use this year as you procrastinate your mammogram.

 One in eight.
 Yep, that's the number.
 It's an exclusive club that recruits new members at a phenomenal pace.
-In the US, there are over 3.1 million already in the club and this year there will be over 310,000 women diagnosed with new cases of breast cancer joining the club.
-Another 2500 men will join the club as well.
-Putting off that mammogram, or those self-checks for that matter could get your acceptance into the club approved and you won't know it.
+In the US, there are over 3.1 million already in the club and this year there will be over 310,000 women diagnosed with new cases of breast cancer and initiated into the club.
+Another 2500 men will join up as well.
+Putting off that mammogram, or those self-checks for that matter could get your acceptance into the club approved and you won't even know it.
 When breast cancer is detected early, at a localized stage, the survival rate is 98 percent.

 You may be blessed with good genes.
 We are bombarded with information on how to look good, care for our aging skin, and keep our aging bodies in shape.
 I believe genes play a role in how well you age.
 But genes aren't everything.
 Approximately 85% of breast cancers occur in women who have no family history of breast cancer.
 These occur due to genetic mutations that happen as a result of the aging process and life in general, rather than inherited mutations.
 Lack of family history can be a false sense of security.
 Don't be fooled.